 THE CHARLES TOPPAN PRIZES.
-The Charles Toppan Prizes for 1946 are: First Prize, \$300.00; Second Prize, \$200.00; and two honorable mentions of \$100.00 each.
+The Charles Toppan Prizes for 1944 are: First Prize, \$300.00; Second Prize, \$200.00; and two honorable mentions of \$100.00 each.

 These prizes were established in 1881 by the gift of Mrs. Charles Toppan, Miss Harriette R. Toppan, and Mr. Robert N. Toppan.

 The prizes are awarded only to students who have previously received and used a Cresson Scholarship.
-Competitors who fulfill all of the requirements for a Second Cresson Traveling Scholarship.

-ship will, at the same time, be considered eligible to compete for a Toppan Prize.
-Competitors who have previously won two Cresson Scholarships and who are attending school, following the award of the Second Cresson Scholarship, are required to register one piece of work each month and will arrange individually with the Curator in regard to the requirements in the various departments.
+Competitors who fulfill all of the requirements for a Second Cresson Traveling Scholarship will, at the same time, be considered eligible to compete for a Toppan Prize.
+Competitors who are not in Competition for a Second Cresson Traveling Scholarship are required to register certain work each month, and will arrange individually with the Curator for the requirements in the respective departments of Painting, Illustration, Sculpture and Mural Decoration.